All Episodes

 I actually think the cap was a little small for me.

-I mean, I my my head's rather large to accommodate my brain.
+I mean, my head's rather large to accommodate my brain.

-But I have it on, uh, ladies and uh and and and gentlemen, because there is a story here about a couple stories about Club Gitmo.
+But I have it on, ladies and gentlemen, because there is a story here, a couple stories, about Club Gitmo.

-The United Nations Committee Against Torture's call for the closure of Club Gitmo shows that this from the BBC shows that international voices are increasingly being raised against the institution set up by the U.S. in its quote unquote war on terror, not just against the treatment of prisoners in them.
+The United Nations Committee Against Torture's call for the closure of Club Gitmo shows that, this is from the BBC, shows that international voices are increasingly being raised against the institution set up by the U.S. in its quote-unquote war on terror, not just against the treatment of prisoners in them.

 The definitions and legal limits of the structures and the practices the U.S. has followed are all being tested and in many cases found wanting as it tries to conduct what it regards as a war vital to its well-being.

-One of them an American, Felice Gayer, who has a long record of human rights work.
+The committee is made up of 10 independent international human rights experts, quote unquote, one of them an American, Felice Geyer, who has a long record of human rights work.

 The committee periodically summons member states to justify their policies.